 Now it's time for the ingredient that holds it all together and fills up the cracks in any Cajun dish.
 Rice!

-Now that we've introduced the pork jambalaya's crowning glory, it's time for a good dose of beef broth to moisten the dish as it cooks.
-To this, add enough Cajun seasonings to accent the meaty, smoky flavors.
+Now that we've introduced the pork jambalaya's crowning glory, it's time for a good dose of beef broth to moisten and flavor the dish as it cooks.
+Then, add enough Cajun seasonings to accent the meaty, smoky flavors.

-Let it simmer until the rice is cooked and not scorched.
-That can be tricky, so check the jambalaya, often adjusting the heat under the pot and adding water, if needed, a little at a time.
-You don't want a soupy dish; if your pot is thick enough and your fire is low enough, you shouldn't have to add anything.
+Let it simmer on low heat until the rice is cooked and not scorched on the bottom of the pot.
+That can be tricky, so check the jambalaya, often adjusting the heat under the pot and adding a small amount of water, if needed, a little at a time.
+You don't want a soupy dish; if you use a thick pot and your fire is low enough, you shouldn't have to add any more liquid.

 Do this without stirring the ingredients.
 The idea is to let it sit and cook slowly.

-And here you have a perfect pot of Pork Jambalaya, A Traditional Cajun Dish!
+And here you have a perfect pot of Pork Jambalaya With Sausage, A Traditional Cajun Dish!

 More Classic Cajun recipes from Louisiana Woman!